-The reversible process is not possible to build or it is an infinity process.
+The reversible process is not possible to build or it is an infinite process.

 Violation of Second law of thermodynamics

-But earth is not an isolated or closed system. since earth getting the energy from the sun.
+But the earth is not an isolated or closed system since earth getting the energy from the sun.

 Various statements of the Second Law of Thermodynamics